DanielPollithy/danielpollithy.github.io/_posts/2018-08-20-computer-science-master-in-germany.md

 ## How to make a decision

-I had hoped a little bit that part of the decision making would be have been done by negative responses from universities.
-But (un)fortunately three months before the master there will still all posibilites open.
+I thought a part of the decision making would have been done by negative responses from universities.
+But three months before the master there were still all posibilites open.

 ### The courses

 First of all I read through the list of offered courses again and viewed every department's website.
 What caught my interest?
-The KIT offered the largest course list and seven specializations, 800 students in the Master of Computer Science was also a lot.
+The KIT offered the largest course list and seven specializations, 800 students in the master of computer science was also a lot.
 The fact that there were student groups building cool things was also a factor.

 ### Apartment market